jamesseanwright/personality-forge-.net/README.md

 ## Unit tests

-The unit tests are currently being ported from the project from which this library is derived.
+There are currently a handful of unit tests.
+There are more on the way!